reimagined/resolve/docs/tutorial.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-6)

 In the previous two lessons, you implemented the client-side UI for viewing and editing items in a shopping list.
-However, you may have noticed that your application's functionality is incomplete: it is possible use HTTP API to create multiple shopping lists, but the client UI only allows viewing and editing only one specific list, namely **shopping-list-1**:
+However, you may have noticed that your application's functionality is incomplete: it is possible use HTTP API to create multiple shopping lists, but the client UI only allows an end uesr to view and edit only one specific list, namely **shopping-list-1**:

 **client/containers/ShoppingList.js:**